szager-chromium/rr/Installation.md

 ## Tests

+Be sure to read the [usage instructions](Usage) before running tests.

 rr has a suite of tests in `$rr/src/test`.
 The test harness expects that your rr disk environment is layed out like the following
 <pre>
 $rr/     # toplevel